Uzbekistan cough syrup scandal: Criminal investigation

 Following the scandal, the Indian government has launched an investigation against Marion Biotech.
 The company, who manufactured the Dok-1 Max drug, was registered as a small producer in India in 2010 and as an international exporter in 2016.
-Kuramax Medikal LLC, which imported the company's products to Uzbekistan, was registered in Uzbekistan in 2006, headed by Singh Ragvendra Pratar.
+Quramax Medical LLC, which imported the company's products to Uzbekistan, was registered in Uzbekistan in 2006, headed by Singh Ragvendra Pratar.
 The Narcotics Licensing and Control Authority of Uttar Pradesh has been entrusted with the investigation.
 On December 29, 2022, Marion Biotech officially stopped the production of its Dok-1 Max cough syrup, which had caused the death of more than 20 children in Uzbekistan.
 According to the Economic Times, the investigative commission asked the government of Uzbekistan for a report on children who died as a result of drug.

-In connection with this incident, the Investigation Department of the State Security Service of Uzbekistan initiated a criminal case against the officials of Kuramax Medikal and Scientific Center for Standardization of Medicines under Article 186-3, Part 4, Clause "a" of the Criminal Code.
+In connection with this incident, the Investigation Department of the State Security Service of Uzbekistan initiated a criminal case against the officials of Quramax Medical and Scientific Center for Standardization of Medicines under Article 186–3, Part 4, Clause "a" of the Criminal Code.
 Suspects were arrested.
 Among the 7 officials released from their positions is Mamatqul Azizov, who discovered that the syrup was dangerous and that it was this drug that caused the death of children.
 News began to spread that these officials may be reinstated.
 Kun.uz website reports that the newly appointed Minister of Health Amrillo Inoyatov held a meeting with 7 dismissed officials.